04 December 2009

 1) Cherry soup.

-: Cinnamon, Sugar, Sour Cream and Flour.
+Need: Cinnamon, Sugar, Sour Cream and Flour.

 To Make: Boil the cherries, sugar and cinnamon.
 Separately, mix the sour cream and flour.
 Mix it very well: make sure there are no flour bumps.
 When the cherries are boiling, stir in the sour cream and flour, and then bring to the boil again.